asminpaudel141/java-100program/README.md

 # 82.Write a Java program to implement polymorphism
 # 83.Write a Java program to implement polymorphism
 # 84.Write a Java program to implement polymorphism
+# 85.Write a Java program to implement polymorphism